Investors in Pupils

 What does this look like at St Christophers?

-- Our suggestion box is always full of fantastic ideas, we have meeting to discuss these ideas and then feed back to the children in assembly time.
+- Our suggestion box is always full of fantastic ideas, we have meetings to discuss these ideas and then feed back to the children in assembly time.

 - Our teachers will share with their classes what training they have done and how this will improve their learning.